LeonGamerPS1/hyper-engine-2025/README.md

 ## Hyper Engine Credits
 494kd/LeonGamerPS1 - Main Programmer (me!)
 ### Other
-CCobaltDev - backend.Log.hx from Horizon Engine (thank you cobalt for letting me borrow it!, https://github.com/CCobaltDev/FNF-Horizon-Engine)
+CCobaltDev - backend.Log.hx from Horizon Engine (thank you cobalt for letting me borrow it!, [horizon engine](https://github.com/CCobaltDev/FNF-Horizon-Engine)
-ShadowMario - some of psych engines code (that i took) - (https://github.com/ShadowMario/FNF-PsychEngine) ninjamuffin99 - i took some thingys of the 0.2.8 FNF Engine :3 - (https://github.com/FunkinCrew/Funkin/tree/v0.2.7.1)
+ShadowMario - some of psych engines code (that i took) - [psych engine](https://github.com/ShadowMario/FNF-PsychEngine)

+ninjamuffin99 - i took some thingys of the 0.2.8 FNF Engine :3 - [link to the engine](https://github.com/FunkinCrew/Funkin/tree/v0.2.7.1)

-#and maybe others i forgot, if so.... make an issue :3
+# and maybe others i forgot, if so.... make an issue :3